On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Two-point third order velocity statistics

 \subsubsection{Kinematic relations for incompressible flow}

-This section formulates the kinematic relations for incompressible flow following the classical approach in the theory of turbulence.
-A new and more compact formulation is presented in Appendix \ref{appendix:A} that facilitates the generalization to arbitrary order.
-First, the divergence free requirement in Eq. \eqref{ZEqnNum405014} leads to two separate relations
+This section formulates the kinematic relations for incompressible flow.
+A more compact formulation is also presented in the Appendix \ref{appendix:A}, which facilitates generalization to arbitrary order.
+Incompressible flow requires divergence-free ($\nabla \cdot \textbf{u}=0$) that leads to (Eq. \eqref{ZEqnNum405014}):